 Steven shared this coconut red lentil soup recipe with me as an alternative to my traditional Macrobiotic soup breakfast recipes.
 I have been eating a variation of this soup for breakfast for at least half of the year ever since.
 For those of you living in the United States, you will want to substitute sweet potato for the fresh pumpkin.
 The original recipe contained miso instead of vegetable stock.
 But seeing as I have gradually reduced my intake of soy over the years, I have started using vegetable broth instead.
 But if you use filtered water and stir through a few teaspoons of white or yellow miso just before serving this soup, the results are sensational.
-I vary the greens every day depending on what I have available.
+I vary the greens depending on what I have available.
 Chopped green beans work really well.
 You can omit the lentils, and just put in extra vegetables if you are intolerant to legumes.
-I included them in the basic recipe in order to get some protein and extra fibre.
+I included them in the basic recipe in order to get some protein and extra fiber.

-If you have never grated fresh ginger before, it is best to use a small grater to yield the best results and save your finger tips!
+For the ginger, fresh is best.
+It is best to use a small grater to yield the best results and save your finger tips!
 For me, I couldn’t live without my porcelain ginger grater.
 I never travel anywhere without one.
 They can be found at most gourmet kitchen shops or Asian grocers.
 Get one and you will never look back.
-Freshly grated ginger tea or gingerade is marvellous for heating the body during cold and flu season.
+Freshly grated ginger tea or gingerade is marvelous for heating the body during cold and flu season.
 Not to mention a delicious treat!

-But the real magic ingredient in this vegan red lentil soup, that cannot be left out, is the coconut.
+But the real magic ingredient in this soup, that cannot be left out, is the coconut.
 If you have never purchased creamed coconut before, it is purchased in a small 200gm rectangular box.
 It is 100% pure coconut.
 Let’s Do Organic has a wonderful organic product that is widely available at health food stores.
 For those of you in Australia, head to your health food store or local Asian grocer.

 **If you want this soup to taste exactly like mine, the vegetable stock/broth that you use is important.
 Not all stocks were created equal.
 They really do vary in quality and taste.
-I always use Massel vegetable stock, which I believe is superior in quality and flavour.
+I always use Massel vegetable stock, which I believe is superior in quality and flavor.
 Massel stocks are vegan, gluten free, lactose free, kosher and free of MSG.
 When I don't make my own home made stock (I really do need to post that recipe) I always use Massel stocks.
 I actually prefer to use the stock cubes so I can control the strength.
 I use 1 stock cube for every 2 cups of filtered water.